Adam-Koza/Laravel-Google-2FA-and-email-verification/README.md

 # Laravel-with-Google-2FA-and-email-verification
-Laravel with Google 2FA and email verification
+Laravel with Google Two-Factor Authentication and E-mail Verification

 Project was constructed following these tutorials: